JckHoe/docling-enhanced/README.md

 # Docling Serve Enhanced - Full Image Support

 An enhanced version of Docling Serve with proper image format support including MIME type detection and validation.
+This is based of [Docling-Serve](https://github.com/docling-project/docling-serve)

 ## Features